Gusto vs Deel vs Remote: Payroll for Solo Founders (2026)

 Gusto's international capabilities

-Gusto added international contractor payments at $5 per payment across 120+ countries, with processing in 5-10 business days.
-For faster delivery, Gusto now offers same-day transfers to Wise accounts and stablecoin (USDC) payments.
+Gusto handles international contractor payments at $5 per payment across 120+ countries, processing in 5-10 business days.
+They also offer same-day transfers to Wise accounts and stablecoin (USDC) payments.

 Deel: contractor-first, scaling to EOR

-Deel's entry point for most solo founders is contractor management — and it is free.
+Most solo founders discover Deel through contractor management, which is free.
 No base fee, no per-contractor fee.
-The founder creates a contractor agreement, Deel generates a compliant contract for the contractor's jurisdiction, and payments are processed in the contractor's preferred currency.
+You create a contractor agreement, Deel generates a compliant contract for the contractor's jurisdiction, and payments go out in their preferred currency.

-The shift from Deel's free contractor tier to EOR ($599/employee/month) happens when the working relationship crosses the line from contractor to employee.
-The signals include:
+The jump from Deel's free tier to EOR ($599/employee/month) happens when the working relationship starts looking like employment.
+Warning signs:

-- The founder controls when, where, and how work is performed
+- You control when, where, and how work gets done

-Deel's platform makes this transition straightforward — the founder can convert a contractor to an EOR employee within the same dashboard, preserving payment history and compliance records.
+Deel makes this conversion easy.
+You can move a contractor to EOR employee within the same dashboard, keeping payment history and compliance records intact.

 Deel's country coverage

-Deel operates in 150+ countries with a mix of owned entities and third-party partners.
-The third-party model allows faster expansion into new markets but introduces a layer between the founder and the employment arrangement.
-For most solo founders hiring one to three people, this distinction is academic.
-It becomes relevant at scale.
+Deel covers 150+ countries through a mix of owned entities and third-party partners.
+The third-party model lets them expand faster but adds a layer between you and the employment arrangement.
+For one to three hires, this distinction barely matters.
+It starts to matter at scale.

 Get structural patterns other founders miss